 Occasionally, seizures are unremitting, as in status epilepticus.

-Simple partial seizures cause motor, sensory, or psychomotor symptoms without loss of consciousness.
-Specific symptoms reflect the affected area of the brain (see Table: Manifestations of Partial Seizures by Site).
+Focal aware seizures cause motor, sensory, or psychomotor symptoms.
+Specific symptoms reflect the affected area of the brain (see table Manifestations of Focal-Onset Seizures by Site Manifestations of Focal-Onset Seizures by Site ).
 In jacksonian seizures, focal motor symptoms begin in one hand, then march up the arm (jacksonian march).
-Other focal seizures affect the face first, then spread to an arm and sometimes a leg.
-Some partial motor seizures begin with an arm raising and the head turning toward the raised arm (called fencing posture).
+Other focal-onset seizures affect the face first, then spread to an arm and sometimes a leg.
+Some focal-onset motor seizures begin with an arm raising and the head turning toward the raised arm (called fencing posture).

-Epilepsia partialis continua, a rare disorder, causes focal motor seizures that usually involve the arm, hand, or one side of the face; seizures recur every few seconds or minutes for days to years at a time.
-The cause is usually
+Epilepsia partialis continua, a rare disorder, is a continuous focal aware motor seizure.
+It usually involves the arm, hand, or one side of the face; seizures recur every few seconds or minutes for days to years at a time.
+The cause is usually as follows:

-Complex partial seizures are often preceded by an aura.
+Focal impaired-awareness seizures are often preceded by auras.
 During the seizure, patients may stare.
-Consciousness is impaired, but patients have some awareness of the environment (eg, they purposefully withdraw from noxious stimuli).
+Awareness is impaired, but patients have some awareness of the environment (eg, they purposefully withdraw from noxious stimuli).
 The following may also occur:

 Oral automatisms (involuntary chewing or lip smacking)